tomlurge/visionion/README.md

 We then have some flags and exit port information which again are not particularily easy to visualize (and interpret).

 Bridges:
-Last not least we have some data about bridges, but not as much as about guards, midddles, exist and directories.
+Last not least we have some data about bridges, but not as much as about relays.
 This is again on purpose since bridges serve to circumvent attempts to block the access to the tor network alltogether.
 Gathering too much information about them would make the censors job easier.
-What's fortunate about bridges is that they are mutually exclusive to the other 4 types of relays.
+What's fortunate about bridges is that they are mutually exclusive to relays.
 So at least these numbers add up.
 Apart from that we don't know much more than a few technicalities that don't have much impact on the rest of the network: from which bridge pool they were assigned, which transport they use and if they are hosted in the EC2 cloud.